etler/favitimer/README.md

 * \# hrs
 * \# hours

 Input is flexible and typo tolerant.
 You can mix and match the formats in any order.
+If there is no unit, seconds will be assumed.

 Examples: